Krishnadev Prasad Gaud

 Krishnadev Prasad Gaud (born 1895) also known as Bedhab Banarasi was an Indian Bhojpuri poet and professor.
-He was the principal of DAV College Varanasi and the member of State Legislative Council (India) of Uttar Pradesh.
+He was the principal of DAV College Varanasi and a member of the State Legislative Council of Uttar Pradesh.

 Career

-In 1930 he became the editor of the weekly journal named Bhut which was used to be published from Varanasi.
-In 1934, He became the editor of the journal named Khuda Ki Raj Par and later wrote for the daily newspaper named Aaj.
+In 1930 he became the editor of the weekly journal Bhut, which used to be published from Varanasi.
+In 1934, He became the editor of the journal Khuda Ki Raj Par and later wrote for the daily newspaper Aaj.